cosmos-lab/ornjs-core/README.md

     async Template() {
         /*
-        *This is the only place where OrientedJS is getting involved */
+        *This is the only place where OrnJS is getting involved */
         await Orn(this.container, this);
     }